Implementing Developmental Bibliotherapy…

 Literary events can be a starting point for Developmental Bibliotherapy if there is an element of self reflection, such as a conversation, about their choice.

-Try the Speed Booking Variation.
+Try Speed Booking (Instructions below)

 In the Printables you will find 3 templates to chose from.